Author: V. Dimov, M.D., Allergist/Immunologist, Cleveland Clinic

 Reviewer: S. Randhawa, M.D., Allergist/Immunologist and Assistant Professor at NSU

-Allergen immunotherapy ("allergy shots") was introduced by Leonard Noon more than 100 years ago.
-It is the treatment that treats the underlying cause of allergies, not just the symptoms (Allergy, 2012).
+Allergen immunotherapy ("allergy shots") has been used for more than 100 years.
+It has a long track record of being very effective and safe when done by an allergist specialist.
+Allergy shots treat the underlying cause of allergies, not just the symptoms (Allergy, 2012).

 If you have allergies, you may be wondering if allergy shots are the best treatment for you.
 Here are the answers to some commonly asked questions.

 Allergy shots have allergen extracts in them.
 Extracts are made from natural substances that cause allergies including pollen, dust mites, animal allergens, and molds.
 The extracts are licensed by the US Food and Drug Administration (FDA).

 Allergy skin testing will detect the allergens you may react to.
 Extracts (small amounts of the allergens) trigger a skin reaction during the skin test.
 The same extracts are used for allergy shots.
 This is one of the reasons the allergy shots work so well - you get treated with exactly what you are allergic to.
 The doses are gradually increased so that the body builds up immunity to these allergens.
 In a sense, allergy shots work like a vaccine.